maroomartin/portfolio/manual.md

 ---

 ## Suggested Photos for This Section
-- Screenshot of Gaia or OnX route
+- Screenshot of OnX route
 - Photo of paper map or compass in use
 - Fuel canisters or gas station at trailhead
 - Screenshot of a trail warning or closure notice